Location

 - Executive Director will notify the board and any action taken.

-We are staying at the Hampton Inn Manhattan/Times Square Central.
-The address of the hotel is 220 W 41st St, New York, NY 10036, and it is a quick walk to the meeting space at the Microsoft office.
+We are staying at the Residence Inn by Marriott San Diego La Jolla.
+The address of the hotel is 8901 Gilman Dr, La Jolla, CA 92037, and it is close to the meeting space at UCSD.
 Please make sure you have a photo ID with you and a credit card to put on file for incidentals for your hotel room.
+You should have received your hotel confirmation via email.
+Please check it to make sure your reservation matches your travel plans.

 Please charge parking to your hotel room so that CSTA can be billed for the cost.
 If you are not staying at the hotel and need parking, please let Jake know.